bptstbn/spam/README.md

 ## How to use the API
 The API is up and running at https://apispam.herokuapp.com.

 It is perfectly normal that an error is displayed when you go directly to the API address in your browser.
-Indeed, the app is only intended to receive requests with an input parameter, namely the features of the e-mail to be classified, and return the prediction of the model.
+Indeed, the app is only intended to receive requests with an input parameter and return the prediction of the model.

-Here is an example of how you can call the API in python.
+Here is are some examples of how you can call the API in python.
 Theoritically, it should work with any other programming language.

+### Prediction from raw text
+In this case, the input parameter of the query is a dictionnary which contains a string dictionnary of the features of the e-mail to be classified.

 ```python
 import requests